-Creating SDx Platforms Using Vivado
+Creating Platforms Using Vivado

-The SDx[TM] environment is an Eclipse-based integrated development environment (IDE) for implementing heterogeneous embedded systems using Zynq-7000 SoCs and Zynq[®] UltraScale+[TM] MPSoCsZynq UltraScale[TM].
-The SDx IDE supports both the SDSoC (Software-Defined System On Chip) and SDAccel design flows on Linux and only SDSoC flows on Windows.
-The SDSoC system compiler (sdscc or sds++) generates an application-specific SoC by compiling application code written in C or C++ into hardware and software that extends a target platform.
+The Vitis environment is an Eclipse-based integrated development environment (IDE) for implementing heterogeneous embedded systems using Zynq-7000 SoCs and Zynq[®] UltraScale+[TM] MPSoCs.
+The Vitis development environment supports design flows on Linux and Windows.
+The Vitis system compiler generates an application-specific SoC by compiling application code written in C or C++ into hardware and software that extends a target platform.

-Platforms target any application implemented in hardware using the SDx tools.
+Platforms target any application implemented in hardware using the Vitis tools.
 Hardware components of a platform are designed using the Vivado Design Suite and IP Integrator.
-Software components of a platform are likewise created using the Software Development Kit (SDK) (SDK) or PetaLinux tool chain.
+Software components of a platform are likewise created using the Vitis or PetaLinux tool chain.

 This chapter describes the flow to create hardware components of a platform using the IP Integrator.
-The design created using the IP Integrator captures the logical and physical interfaces to the hardware functions coming from the SDx environment.
+The design created using the IP Integrator captures the logical and physical interfaces to the hardware functions coming from the Vitis environment.
 The processor, memory, and all external board interfaces are configured using a combination of Xilinx IP, custom IP, and RTL.
-This provides a logic âwrapper for the hardware functions to be executed properly on the platform.
-Many configuration and customization options exists on the types of hardware functions being accelerated.
+This provides a logic wrapper for the hardware functions to be executed properly on the platform.
+Many configuration and customization options exist on the types of hardware functions being accelerated.

-The Platform creation process is described in the SDSoC Environment Platform Development Guide (UG1146).
+The Platform creation process is described in Embedded Processor Platform Development in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1416).
 This chapter covers the functionality available in Vivado to complete the hardware portion of the platform.